Protecting the welfare of animals used in research

 Who should complete the Training?

 Everyone listed in a Macquarie University Animal Research Authority (ARA) must provide proof of attendance at an approved animal welfare course.
-From February 2021, new researchers will be asked to complete ComPass training prior to addition to ARAs, replacing the previous program, RACE Module 1.
-It is currently a requirement that training should be refreshed every five years: established researchers should also complete ComPass as soon as possible and will no longer be able to renew RACE Module 1.
+New researchers will be asked to complete ComPass training prior to addition to ARAs.
+It is a mandatory requirement that training should be refreshed every five years: established researchers should also complete ComPass.

 If you have technical issues, please email: anzccart@adelaide.edu.au.